NetNerd/8beatMap/readme.txt

 --The zoom, length, and note shift functions are a bit buggy.
 Please save before using them.
 --Currently, the "save image" button saves to "imgout.png" in the same folder as the program.
 --Note sound timing may be a little wrong (though it seems mostly good to me).

+The file format for beatmaps is ".dec.json".
+It's the same type as the game but decrypted (the "dec" comes from "decrypt").
+Currently, there's no encryption program, but if you send them to me I might be able to encrypt them.
+　　--please include the master_title, master_music, and master_mission templates (in the "meta_templates" folder) too